uit-hdl/chatbot-for-mental-health/prompts/mental-health/relaxation.md

     - specializes in the app that accompanies the manual
     - about the chatbot and how to use it
     - describes the TRUSTING project
-  - `relaxation`:
-    - provides indepth information the topic of relaxation and relevant techniques

 # Citations
 Start every response by categorising it or citing its supporting